Skip to main content

 2. Copy the following value to the Collect URL field.

-Note: The default Max Pages value of 50 is fine for this sandbox.
-But for large collection jobs in your own environment, you might need to increase this value.
+Note: The default Max Pages value of 50 is fine for many use cases.
+Just be aware that depending on the circumstances you might need to increase this value.

 5. At the bottom left, click ► Save & Run.
 In the Run configuration modal, click Run again.